 That’s right.
 I bulked up like there was no tomorrow, training like a mental case and eating like a horse.

 … and paid the price.

 I was in the worst shape of my life.

 I felt heavy and sluggish, and my performance in and out of the gym took a huge hit.
 I looked jacked with clothes on but like a sloppy mess when they came off.

 Unsurprisingly, raw weight-lifting strength was obscene during that period, but I couldn’t keep a decent pace to save my life and would gas out doing anything other than curling a barbell (i.e. hiking, boxing, horizontal gymnastics).

-Despite training more than I ever had in my life, I was out of shape.
+Despite training more than I ever did in my life, I was out of shape.

-And fuck me, there’s nothing I hate more than being out of shape.
-There’s nothing I hate more than feeling my muscles burn out and my lungs collapse prematurely.
+And believe me, there’s nothing I hate more than being out of shape.
+There’s nothing I hate more than feeling my muscles burn out and my lungs collapse.

 Granted, eating 4000+ calories a day was fun while it lasted, but I certainly would never do anything like that again.

 I’m leaner, stronger and more durable than I ever was.
 I can go hard all day every day.
 And I have yet to meet someone who can keep up.